MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/row-level-security-policy.md

 ---
 # row_level_security policy command

-This article describes commands used for configuring a [row_level_security policy](rowlevelsecuritypolicy.md) for database tables.
+This article describes commands used for configuring a [row_level_security policy](rowlevelsecuritypolicy.md) for database tables or [materialized views](materialized-views/materialized-view-overview.md) (with some [limitations](materialized-views/materialized-view-policies.md#row-level-security-policy)).

 ## Displaying the policy